AccelByte/accelbyte-typescript-sdk/README.md

 [AccelByte Web SDK](https://demo.accelbyte.io/web-sdk-playground/) is a JavaScript library enabling the building of web applications using AccelByte API services.
 The library is platform-agnostic and can be consumed in a browser or in a server environment.

+### Type-safety
-AccelByte SDK is built with TypeScript and uses runtime type-checking validations.
+Built with TypeScript and strict by design, the SDK goes above and beyond and enforces runtime type-checking validations.
+This allows trusting the AccelByte service type definitions.

-Below is the list of AccelByte service APIs the library supports:
+Below is the list of the AccelByte service APIs the library supports:

 1. [IAM](https://docs.accelbyte.io/api-endpoints.html#access)
 2. [Monetization](https://docs.accelbyte.io/api-endpoints.html#monetization)